DOC문서PROJECT.docx

 draw conclusions.

-the opportunity to study optics and produce a new solid model of the sensor body.
-This
+opportunity to study optics and produce a new solid model of the sensor body.
+This model

 required.